Koenvh1/PoWcert/README.md

 A Python implementation of the specification described above has been implemented.
 It requires Python >3.5 to run, along with the following packages:
 `pip install dnspython requests ecdsa`

+Then it is possible to run either the generator or the verifier.
+The generator calculates new keys, the verifier verifies the keys in the document.

+As an example, one can run `python generate.py johndoe@example.org example_doc.bmp example_doc.bmp.powcert` to generate
+more keys, and `python verify.py example_doc.bmp example_doc.bmp.powcert` to verify the keys (add `--verify` to verify signatures as well).

+In order to sign keys, please generate a private/public key pair by running `python generate_key.py`.
+Upload the public key to some location according to the specification described in "Verifying".
+It is then possible to add `--sign private.pem` to your generate command.

+It is also possible to create a repository where multiple users can download certificates, and add their own keys toexisting certificates.
+An example of such a repository can be found on [https://home.koenvh.nl/powcert](https://home.koenvh.nl/powcert)